Guide to the individual coverage HRA (ICHRA)

-Invoices, receipts, or an explanation of benefits from an insurer or healthcare provider typically satisfies this requirement.
-Depending on the item that’s being requested for reimbursement, a doctor’s note or prescription may also be necessary under the regulations.
-Keep in mind that this information is subject to HIPAA’s privacy rules and must be handled carefully if you are self-administering an ICHRA.
+Invoices, receipts, or explanation of benefits from an insurer or healthcare provider typically satisfy this requirement.
+Depending on the item an employee requests reimbursement for, a doctor’s note or prescription may also be required under the regulations.
+Remember that this information is subject to HIPAA privacy rules, so you need to handle it carefully if you’re self-administering an ICHRA.

 Step 4: Review and reimburse expenses

-Typically, employers choose to reimburse employees through payroll by adding a non-taxable line item to employees’ paychecks, although you can also pay out ICHRA funds through a separate check, cash, or a bank transfer.
+Typically, employers choose to reimburse employees through payroll by adding a non-taxable line item to employees’ paychecks.
+But you can also pay out ICHRA reimbursements with a separate check, cash, or a bank transfer.

 Who can offer an ICHRA?